About the Editor: Howard K. Butcher, RN; PhD, FAAN

 Nursing is grounded in a holistic (bio-psych-social-spiritual-cultural) caring perspective of the person while medicine reduces the person to its biological parts with a focus on pathology and disease.
 Nursing sees the person as inseparable from their context (environment including the family), while medicine, because their focus is on disease, tends to view disease at the cellular level as pathology within its biological context, more often, isolating disease from its larger environmental context.
 Nurses, because they are informed by holism, realize the importance of family members on health and illness so we incorporate families into care as much as we can.

 Nurses, because they are informed by holism, understand the inseparably of the mind and body, and so we address the psychosocial issues related to any illness condition.
 Nurses understand how body and mind are inter-related.
 Nurses understand the mind is a primary or co-equal factor in all illness.
 Nurses see the person as a dynamic system inseparable from the environment, and therefore, understand how the environment always plays a role in the cause and treatment of any health condition.
-In fact, nurses have the wisdom and are the only heath care professionals who have the intelligence to understand that people are biopychosocialspiritualcultural beings, and understand that illness is reflected in each of these equal interrelated parts, and therefore the healing directed by nurses is not just at the biological manifestations of the disease, but is each of these five dimensions.
+In fact, nurses have the wisdom and are the only heath care professionals who have the intelligence to understand that people are biopychosocialspiritualcultural beings and understand that illness is reflected in each of these equal interrelated parts, and therefore the healing directed by nurses is not just at the biological manifestations of the disease but is nurses direct caring in each of these five dimensions.
 Therefore, nurses have a more complete and complex understanding of the nature health and illness, and it is this integrating-holistic-unitary perspective that patients, families, and communities need from nurses.

 Nurses focus on the “relationship” level in their interactions with clients while medicine focuses on the cellular level.
 All diseases are defined and conceptualized as changes at the cellular or physical level within a biomedical model.
 While nurses incorporate the biological (biomedical) component within their understanding of a person’s condition (medical diagnosis and care), but nurses know that people are more than their diseases and focus on the human responses to an illness or disease condition.
 Human responses (nursing diagnoses) are more specific than medical diagnoses and extend beyond physiology.
 Responses to a disease involves focusing on relationships; relationships within and between the bio-psych-social-spiritual-cultural components.